Article

 Part 1: Show them

-As value is largely subjective, a top priority is marketing the legal department to the business.
-It’s a long-term effort to build your brand as a team of helpful, hard-working value creators and value protectors:
+As the perception of value is largely subjective, a top priority should be ‘marketing’ the legal department to the rest of the business.
+A long-term goal to build your brand as a team of helpful, hard-working value creators and value protectors will take some effort.

-• The legal department’s value is also based upon its attorneys understanding how the business operates, including knowing the company’s products and services, its business model, and its top customers, competitors, and vendors.
-It means reading the company’s strategy and business plans and staying up to date on the marketplace.
-Your knowledge of the business will show through at key times and the business will ultimately know they have a legal team that does more than just push paper around.
-To the business, there are few things more valuable than having a legal team that is engaged and invested in the success of the business because it understands the issues, threats, and opportunities the business faces.
+The legal department's value also relies on its attorneys' understanding of the business operations, including familiarity with the company's products and services; its business model; and its top customers, competitors, and vendors.
+That involves reading the company’s strategy and business plans and staying current on the marketplace.
+Your knowledge of the business will reveal itself at crucial times and help show the business they have a legal team that does more than just push paper around.
+Few things are more valuable to an organization than having a legal team engaged and invested in the business's success because it understands the issues, threats, and opportunities it faces.

-• A legal department that demonstrates value is one that makes things happen — consistently and with urgency.
-No one hired you to tell them “no, you can’t do that.”
-They hired you to exhaust all your creativity to find ways to get things done.
-Everyone on the team needs to buy into this reality.
+A legal department that demonstrates value is one that makes things happen — consistently and with urgency.
+Good lawyers are hired to exhaust all their creativity to find ways to get things done.
+Everyone on the team needs to buy into this goal.

 Part 2: Tell them

-• If you wait on the business to spontaneously recognize the value generated by the modern law department, you may be waiting a while.
-Sometimes you just have to tell them what value the team is delivering.
-For example, prepare a report of significant achievements of the legal team and distribute it monthly to senior leaders.
-If something really good has happened, make sure the right people in the business know about it immediately.
-Use leadership staff meetings to report on big contracts, litigation, acquisitions, problems avoided, compliance matters resolved, regulatory issues solved, etc. And, leverage crises to your benefit by running to the fire — a sure way to demonstrate value.
-Eventually, it all sinks in with the business, and, no surprise, the perception of the department grows more positive the more the business learns what the law department is up to.
+If something really good happens, ensure that the right business people know about it immediately.
+Use leadership staff meetings to report on big contracts, litigation, acquisitions, problems avoided, compliance matters resolved, regulatory issues solved, etc. Leverage crises to your benefit by proactively taking up the cause to demonstrate immediate value.
+Eventually, the perception of the department will grow more positive as the business learns what the law department is doing.

-• The business loves benchmarking data.
-This data can be internal (such as year-over-year) or external (something you find or purchase).
-The latter is challenging because finding other legal departments with characteristics similar to your department, your company’s business and complexity, and the exact types of legal work expected from you is hard.
-But if you don’t come up with benchmarks someone else will — and it may not be helpful.
-So, make it a priority to locate or create benchmarking data.
-When used properly, benchmarks tell you if you are “at market” and can help you target things that need fixing.
-Importantly, use the data to show the business that the department is taking action to fix something or improve.
+Businesses love benchmarking data.
+This data can be internal, such as year over year, or external, like something you find or purchase.
+The latter is challenging because finding other legal departments with characteristics similar to yours, your company’s business and complexity, and the exact types of legal work expected from you is difficult.
+But if you don’t develop benchmarks, someone else will — and it may not be helpful.
+So, make it a priority to locate or create your own benchmarking data.
+When used properly, benchmarks tell you where you are within the market and whether you can target things that need fixing.
+Importantly, you can use data to show the business that the department is taking action to fix something or improve.

-• Internal client satisfaction is critical to numerically showing the value of the legal department.
-This is done by regularly measuring satisfaction levels to ensure the department is focused on what matters to the business.
-Do this via a client satisfaction survey and, for purposes of “value,” ask several core questions, such as:
+Internal client satisfaction is critical to actively showing the legal department's value, which is done by regularly measuring satisfaction levels to ensure the department focuses on what matters most to the business.
+You can do this via a client satisfaction survey that, for the purposes of measuring “value,” should cover several core questions, such as:

 • Is the law department focused on the right things?